Diegoruro/CNYT/DoubleSlitExperiment/README.md

 # Double Slit Experiment.

-additionally the program graphs the probabilities of the quantum systems.
+This experiment allow us to understand the basic principle of quantum mechanics.

 ## Materials